Three Ways to Ensure Your At-Home Workout is On Point

 Whether your at-home workout regimen is out of necessity (can’t make it to the gym for whatever reason) or choice (it’s what you want to do), there are a few key tips to ensuring that your at-home workouts are just as intense and effective as the workouts you get in a gym or studio.

 Here are THREE (3) ways to get the most out of your home workout routine:

 1. Get Motivated

 For most things in life, showing up in the hardest part – and working out is no different.
-When you’re at home, it can be very challenging to get up off the couch, move away from your work, kids, or your latest Netflix binge series, to put on your workout gear and get moving.
+When you’re at home, it can be very challenging to get up off the couch, move away from your work, kids, or your latest Netflix binge series, and put on your workout gear and get moving.
 Therefore, you need to find your own motivation and use it to get you going.

 2. Get Metrics

-Overall, if you are not aware of how you are performing and only tracking your workouts by perceived exertion, you could be missing optimal opportunities to push your limits.
+Overall, if you are not aware of how you are performing and are only tracking your workouts by perceived exertion, you could be missing optimal opportunities to push your limits.

 3. Get Moving

 The final factor is deciding to do it and making it happen.
-If you give yourself a choice and one of the options is to not workout, then you’re making it easy to decide to forgo a good sweat.
+If you give yourself a choice and one of the options is to not workout, then you’re making it easy to decide to forego a good sweat.
 So instead, decide that working out is what you are going to do and not working out isn’t an option.

 Ultimately, it is up to you to get your at-home workout in.
 But by finding the motivation you need and integrating a way to measure your movement and progress, you can ensure that the time you take away from your couch, kids, or Netflix binges is completely worth it.